springdo/microsite/README.md

 ```

 ## 🎨 Creating Content
-Add posts in Markdown to the `content/post` directory.
+Add reports in Markdown to the `content/reports` directory.
 Example:
 ```markdown
 +++
 author = "Donal"